Regen1337/Regen1337/README.md

 # Rain 🌧️
-> Self-taught backend developer, always learning, always coding.
+> Self-taught backend developer

+## 🎓 Learning Journey
 > "The best way to predict the future is to invent it." - Alan Kay

-## 🎓 Learning Journey

 - 🐧 Daily Linux user for ~1.5 years
 - 📚 Self-taught for ~5 years